-on the Credential Properties page, type the required properties, and click Next.
-The Credential Name and Lockbox page appears.
+c On the Credential Properties page, type the required properties, and click Next.

 - d On the Credential Name and Lockbox page, provide a name to uniquely identify the credential, and select a lockbox in which you want to keep the credential.
 A lockbox can be used to group credentials for access and/or security.
 In smaller Foglight Evolve Cloud installations, using the default System lockbox should be sufficient. - NOTE: If a lockbox is password protected and is not released to the target Foglight Agent Manager, you can provide the lockbox password on the last page of the wizard.